TaylorOpenLaunch/golf_dashboard/docs/architecture.md

 - Extend `derived.py` if new calculated metrics are needed; ensure coordinator merges them into shot data.
 - Wire new descriptors into `sensor.py` so entities are created automatically.

-Additional diagrams and deeper protocol details can be added as the integration evolves.
+Additional diagrams and deeper protocol details can be added as the project evolves.